 I rarely ask for blood tests, EEGs or brain scans.
 In complex cases, sometimes I recommend another professional assessment to help with diagnosis such as a psychological or speech and language therapist assessment.

 I will write a detailed report for you about my assessment with copies to the referring professional and your GP.
 If medicines are to be involved, then I will manage these myself initially until things are stable and then often jointly with your GP.

 A first appointment lasts up to two hours.
 If I need to see you or your child again it will be for a shorter period.

-It is very difficult to take phone calls but you can make a telephone appointment through my PA.
+I am unable to take phone calls but for some situations it might be possible to make a telephone appointment through my PA.
 Emails are easier to deal with (though please be sparing with emails).